JamesBrownR/MeetingSurge/_posts/2026-01-25-why-auto-shop-not-growing.md

     - "Slow" or "Poor" rating<br>
     - Multiple red warnings about image sizes<br>
     - Long loading times (5+ seconds)</p>
     <p><strong>Why this matters:</strong> Google uses site speed as a ranking factor.
 Slow sites rank lower.
-And customers won't wait—53% of mobile visitors leave if a page takes more than 3 seconds to load.
+And customers won't wait.
+53% of mobile visitors leave if a page takes more than 3 seconds to load.
 A slow site kills your SEO and your conversions at the same time.</p>
     <p><strong>Next step if you failed:</strong> Your site needs technical optimization.
 Common fixes: compress images, upgrade hosting, remove unnecessary plugins.
 Or if your site is fundamentally broken, it might be time for a <a href="/services/web-design">complete rebuild</a>.</p>

     <h2>Bonus Check: Read Your Own Website (30 Seconds)</h2>